Andyson007/Cameralease/server/docs.md

 ### Response
 201(Created) on a successful lease ending
-409(Conflict) if the camera is currently leased
+409(Conflict) if the camera isn't currently leased
 400(Bad Request) on bad input
 404(Not found) (generic) if the fields aren't what they are supposed to be